leafar-tb/proc-shrooms/README.md

 This Blender plugin adds operators for creating procedural mushroom meshes.
 The operators are explained in more detail below.
 To install the addon simply point Blender to a [zip](https://github.com/leafar-tb/proc-shrooms/archive/master.zip) of this repo.
-The addon requires NumPy in your Python installation.
 <p align="center"><img height="200px" src="https://raw.githubusercontent.com/leafar-tb/proc-shrooms/master/images/mushroom.png"></p>

 ## Installation and Usage